wushitong1234/Constrained-BA/README.md

 # Constrained-BA

-The code for Variations on a Theme by Blahut and Arimoto in https://arxiv.org/abs/2305.02650
+The code for “Variations on a Theme by Blahut and Arimoto” in https://arxiv.org/abs/2305.02650